 If you are wondering about catch up contributions for employees age 50 or older, they do not receive a match of any kind.
 Therefore, accelerating your catch up contributions to fully fund the $6,000 annual limit prior to year-end will have no negative financial implications.

-Neal Thompson is an independent advisor and founder of Thompson Wealth Management.
+Neal Thompson is the founder of Thompson Wealth Management.
 Since 2009 TWM has specialized in the retirement planning needs of the federal employee community throughout the southwest.
 Neal frequently presents live FERS and CSRS onsite workshops for various agencies.
 Reach Neal at (480) 305-2038 or via email.